0804EshitaSharma/e-commerce-app/README.md

 5. **Builds and Deployment**

-- Render is used as our deployment system as it provides an easy deployment process for any application by connecting the Github repository containing the application and automatically re-deploys the application with any subquent updates.
+- Render is used as our deployment system as it provides an easy deployment process for any application by connecting the Github repository containing the application and automatically re-deploys the application with any subsequent updates.
 - It also allows for secret files such as database login information so that this information does not need to be stored in another file in the repository and Render has advanced DDoS protection powered by Cloudflare.

 ## Above and Beyond Functionality